thomasnortoft/git_training/README.md

 # git_training
-This is my first edit hej
+This is my first edit hej he